-Dr. Vanessa Xanthakis is a biostatistician with training in applied mathematics and statistics, and have a strong commitment to clinical epidemiological research.
+Dr. Vanessa Xanthakis is a biostatistician with training in applied mathematics and statistics, and has a strong commitment to clinical epidemiological research.
 Presently, she is an Assistant Professor in the Section of Preventive Medicine and Epidemiology in the Department of Medicine at Boston University School of Medicine and in the Biostatistics Department at Boston University School of Public Health.
-At the Framingham Heart Study, she is a junior investigator and serve as the biostatistician on several investigations.
-For the last 8 years, Dr. Vanessa had focused her research on
+She is an investigator at the Framingham Heart Study and serves as the biostatistician on several investigations.
+She also serves as the Program Director for the Boston University T32 Program in Cardiovascular Epidemiology and the Promotion of Research In MEdical Residency (R38) program.
+She is the Director of Research Training for the Section of Preventive Medicine and Epidemiology.
+For the last 12 years, Dr. Xanthakis has focused her research on:

 A) the epidemiology of cardiac remodeling and subclinical disease, including identifying cardiovascular disease risk factors;